vivait/handbook/docs/vocabulary.md

 Planning poker, this is a method for roughly estimating the requirements (time and resources) of work, more details can be found in [Scrum and PP](scrum.md)

+## Rabbit Hole

+An internal development term to imply that once you are in the rabbit hole you cannot extract yourself without significant effort, often not towards the overall goal.
+Rabbit holes should be approached with extrieme caution as they can be a whole waste of time and a source of frustration.
+It is useful to identify rabbit holes early so you can seek out senior help at the earliest possible time and thus tagging the issue `Complex`

 ## Scorecard

 Creates a score based on heavily customisable factors, usually for a specific form.
 Can be used to intelligently route the flow of your forms and processes automatically.
 One example might be sending out a different message depending on the time of day a form is received to manage customer expectations, another might be calculating whether a credit search must be performed on a loan application of a certain value.